 Using a 1-ounce ice cream scooper or 1 tablespoon, scoop out the cookie dough and place them onto your mixed sugar.

-Rolls the balls first in the mixed sugar to completely coat the cookie balls.
+Roll the balls first in the mixed sugar to completely coat the cookie balls.
 Place on the prepared cookie sheet at least an inch apart on the lined baking sheet.

 Transfer to the oven and bake for 10 minutes or until the cookies have puffed up and cracked, but are still a little gooey in the center.
 Cool down on the cooling racks once baked.